ohmyzsh/ohmyzsh/plugins/juju/README.md

 - `jaddr <app_name> [unit_num]`: display app or unit IP address.
 - `jreld <relation_name> <app_name> <unit_num>`: display app and unit relation data.
 - `jclean`: destroy all controllers
+- `juju_controller`: display the controller your are connected to.
+- `juju_model`: display the model your are connected to.
 - `wjst [interval_secs] [args_for_watch]`: watch juju status, with optional interval (default: 5s); you may pass additional arguments to `watch`.